Ground Level Deck: How To Build it the Right Way in 2025

 4. Drainage Below the Deck.
 Proper drainage is critical to prevent water from pooling underneath, which can lead to wood rot and a shorter lifespan for your deck.
 Assess the natural slope of your yard for water run-off.
 The ideal setup allows water to drain away from both the deck and your house.

-5. Enhance Drainage in Needed.
+5. Enhance Drainage as Needed.
 To further enhance drainage, consider designing your deck with a slight slope away from your home.
 A gradient of about 1 to 2 degrees is subtle but effective in promoting water runoff, ensuring that moisture does not accumulate under your deck.

 6. Ventilation Considerations.
 To prevent moisture buildup, ensure adequate ventilation beneath your deck.
 This can be achieved by leaving sufficient gaps between the decking boards and ensuring that the sides of the deck allow air to circulate freely.